 Once finished, open the output folder — you can now play the DRM-free songs on any player, or transfer them to SD cards, USB drives, or DAP devices.

-Expert Tip: Keep playlists under 100 songs per batch for faster processing, and regularly update Mediaio to ensure compatibility with the latest Amazon Music app.
+Keep playlists under 100 songs per batch for faster processing, and regularly update Mediaio to ensure compatibility with the latest Amazon Music app.

 Part 8.
 Common Problems and Fixes